ryan-p-randall/research-notebook/capal16.md

 That's an awful lot, dude.
 So maybe decide which parts would be harder to follow aloud & therefore better held off into the proceedings paper?
 Focus on Giroux & Wiegand (closer to LIS / CAPAL) and bring in Radway?

+Keywords I'll circle around:

+- democracy
+- agency
+- identity
+- libraries
+- fiction

+Maybe I need to use Rancière in this one, to talk about how democracy involves conflict over identities & who "counts" in a decision.